kujenga/website/content/blog/go-mlp.md

 There are all sorts of different loss function with varying properties which can be used as well.
-More can be read about different loss functions in other resources around the web [^lossFunctions].
+More can be read about different loss functions in other resources around the web[^lossFunctions].

 ### Understanding Gradient Descent

 Now that we have the basic concepts of propagating error values back through the network to update parameters and using loss functions to calculate how well (or poorly) the network is doing, we can apply this process repeatedly to iteratively improve our network's performance.
-That iterative process is known as [Gradient Descent][gradientDescentWiki].
+This iterative process is known as [Gradient Descent][gradientDescentWiki].

 {{< img file=Gradient_descent.svg alt="Gradient Descent" loc=right width=50% >}}